virtual-labs/exp-word-generation-iiith/experiment/theory.md

-### Introduction

-Morphological word generation is a fundamental process in computational linguistics that involves creating inflected word forms from their root forms and grammatical features.
-This process is the inverse of morphological analysis, where we start with a root word and a set of grammatical features to produce the correct surface form of the word.
+Word generation is a fundamental process in computational linguistics that involves creating inflected word forms from their root forms and grammatical features.
+This process is the inverse of word analysis, where we start with a root word and a set of grammatical features to produce the correct surface form of the word.

-### What is Morphological Generation?
+### What is Word Generation?

-Morphological generation is the computational process of producing word forms by combining:
+Word generation is the computational process of producing word forms by combining:
 - A **root** (base form of the word)
 - **Grammatical features** (such as tense, number, gender, case, person, etc.)

-The system applies morphological rules to transform the root into the appropriate inflected form based on the specified features.
+The system applies linguistic rules to transform the root into the appropriate inflected form based on the specified features.

 #### Basic Example
 ```